 The Commission sells electricity retail in all areas except part of the metropolitan area, where it sells in bulk to eleven municipal undertakings which operate as local retail supply authorities under franchises granted before the Commission was established.
 Bulk supply is also being provided at present to several New South Wales municipalities and irrigation settlements bordering the River Murray.
-Rural electrification is now about 87 per cent. completed, the over-all plan to extend the State system to all populated regions of Victoria having made rapid progress during recent years.
-Consumers served by the State system outside Melbourne metropolitan area (368,421) have more than doubled, and the number of farms connected to supply (44,079) has almost trebled in the past 10 years.
+Rural electrification is now more than 87 per cent. completed, the over-all plan to extend the State system to all populated regions of Victoria having made rapid progress during recent years.
+Consumers served by the State system outside Melbourne metropolitan area (390,185) have more than doubled, and the number of farms connected to supply (46,838) has almost trebled in the past ten years.
 Of the new consumers connected to supply each year, more than two-thirds are outside the metropolitan area.
 New farm connexions average nearly 3,000 a year.

-The Commission's retail consumers totalled 679,973 at 30th June, 1960.
-Retail supply is administered through the metropolitan branch, seven extra-metropolitan branches (namely Ballarat, Eastern Metropolitan, Geelong, Gippsland, Midland, North Eastern and South Western) and the North Western Region, which comprises Bendigo branch and the two sub-branches based on Mildura and Horsham (Wimmera).
-At 30th June, 1960, there were branch and district supply offices in 81 towns in Victoria.
+The Commission's retail consumers totalled 712,421 at 30th June, 1961.
+Retail supply is administered through the metropolitan branch, seven extra-metropolitan branches (namely Ballarat, Eastern Metropolitan, Geelong, Gippsland, Midland, North Eastern and South Western) and the North Western Region, which comprises Northern branch (based on Bendigo) and the two sub-branches based on Mildura and Horsham (Wimmera).
+At 30th June, 1961, there were branch and district supply offices in 83 towns in Victoria.

 (iv) Electricity Production.
-Electricity generated in the State system or purchased by it totalled 6.112 million kWh in 1959-60 or 99 per cent. of all Victoria's electricity.
+Electricity generated in the State system or purchased by it totalled 6,577 million kWh in 1960-61 or 99 per cent. of all Victoria's electricity.
 The system comprises a series of thermal and hydro-electric power stations.
-Inclusive of generator capacity both within the State and available to the Victorian system from outside the State, the total installed generator capacity at 30th June, 1960, was 1,484,000 kW.
+Inclusive of generator capacity both within the State and available to the Victorian system from outside the State, the total installed generator capacity at 30th June, 1961, was 1,682,000 kW.
 All but two small regional power stations are interconnected, and feed electricity into a common pool for general supply.
 The major power station in this interconnected system is the brown coal burning power station at Yallourn, which alone generates nearly half of Victoria's electricity.
-Other power stations in the interconnected system comprise the important brown coal burning power station at Morwell, steam stations in Melbourne (Newport, Richmond and Spencer Street), Geelong and Ballarat; hydro-electric stations at Kiewa and Eildon, and on the Rubicon and Royston Rivers, near Eildon; and internal combustion stations at Shepparton and Warrnambool.
+Other power stations in the interconnected system comprise the important brown coal burning power station at Morwell, steam stations in Melbourne (Newport, Richmond and Spencer Street), Geelong and Ballarat; hydro-electric stations at Kiewa, Eildon, on the Rubicon and Royston Rivers, near Eildon, and at Cairn Curran; and internal combustion stations at Shepparton and Warrnambool.
 All within Victoria are Commission owned, except Spencer Street Power Station, which remains the property of the Melbourne City Council, although operated as a unit in the interconnected system.
-A new 330,000 volt transmission line links the Victorian system with the Snowy Mountains undertaking, and also provides facilities for interconnexion between the Victorian and New South Wales State generating systems.
+A 330,000-volt transmission line links the Victorian system with the Snowy Mountains undertaking, and also provides facilities for interconnexion between the Victorian and New South Wales State generating systems.
 Also linked with the Victorian interconnected system is the hydro station at Hume Dam on the River Murray.
 This power station is operated by the Electricity Commission of New South Wales.
 Output and operating costs are shared by Victoria and New South Wales.

-In meeting the total demand on the system, which fluctuates throughout the day and from month to month, each group of stations in the interconnected system, whether steam, hydro or internal combustion, is assigned a predetermined function dependent upon the availability of power from each group and the over-all economics of generation.
+In meeting the total demand on the system, which fluctuates throughout the day and from month to month, each group of stations in the interconnected system, whether steam, hydro or internal combustion, is assigned a predetermined function dependent upon the availability of power from each group and the overall economics of generation.
 The various stations are utilized in the combination that will meet the system load most economically at a given time.
-This procedure results in an arrangement of the system on the following general lines:-
+This procedure results in an arrangement of the system on the following general lines.